 Delayed union can be tackeld by dynamization of nail with or without bone grafting.

-Nonunion is seen in about 10% cases.
+Nonunion is seen in about 10% of cases.
 Smoking and postoperative use of NSAIDs are known risk factors.

 Nonunions are addressed by reamed antegrade exchange nailing which involves removal of the nail, reaming and putting a nail of bigger size along with bone grafting.

-It is not common and seen in < 1% cases.
+It is not common and seen in < 1% of cases.
 Superficial infections are dealt by antibiotics, repeat dressings, wound irrigation and debridement.

-Severe infections require removal of the hardware and if fracture has not united, application of external fixator.
+Severe infections require removal of the hardware and if the fracture has not united, application of external fixator.